 9.20

-Welcome to day 2 and scene setting
+Welcome and introduction to day 2

 Professor David McGravie, Chair, CHEAD